scottmillers/vscode-devcontainers-getting-started/README.md

 1. Download and run a container image from the RedHat registry

     This step will connect to the RedHat registry.
-    - Note: This will fail if you have a VPN or other network security restrictions that prevent access to the RedHat registry.
+    - Note: This will fail if you have a VPN or other network restrictions that prevent access to the RedHat registry.
 Disconnect from VPN to pull down images from the registry.

     ```
     >podman run ubi8-micro date